UKHackspaceFoundation/resources/Hackspace Owners Manual/Access Control/README.md

 * https://en.wikipedia.org/wiki/Magnetic_stripe_card
 * https://en.wikipedia.org/wiki/Wiegand_interface

-## Contactless Tokens
+## Contactless Tags

-Contactless tokens generally come in two frequencies:
+Contactless tags generally come in two frequencies:

 * 125KHz
 * 13.56MHz

 See also https://en.wikipedia.org/wiki/Radio-frequency_identification

-Most contactless tokens are available in multiple formats such as cards, keyfobs or even stickers.
+Most contactless tags are available in multiple formats such as cards, keyfobs or even stickers.

 The main difference between the two main frequency standards is that of